Lostepic/rclone-zip-backup/README.md

 Step 1: Install Necessary Tools

-You'll need to install `pigz`.
+You'll need to install `pigz` & `bc`.
 For Debian/Ubuntu systems, you can use:

 ```
 sudo apt-get update
-sudo apt-get install pigz
+sudo apt-get install pigz bc
 ```

 Step 2: Edit the script